Microscopic origin of quantum supersonic phenomenon in one dimension: Acknowledgement

 \section{Acknowledgement}

-X.W.G and Y.Z.J. are supported by the NSFC key grant No. 12134015, the NSFC grant No. 12121004, No. 12175290 and the National Key R\&D Program of China under grants No. 2022YFA1404102.
+X.W.G and Y.Z.J. are supported by the NSFC key grants No. 12134015, No. 92365202, No. 12121004, No. 12175290 and the National Key R\&D Program of China under grants No. 2022YFA1404102.
 They also partially supported by the Innovation Program for Quantum Science and Technology 2021ZD0302000, the Peng Huanwu Center for Fundamental Theory, No. 12247103, and the Natural Science Foundation of Hubei Province 2021CFA027.
-HQL acknowledges NSFC gran No. 12088101 and the computational resources from the Beijing Computational Science Research Center.
+H.Q.L acknowledges financial support from NSFC12088101.

 {s\arabic{equation}} {s\arabic{figure}} {s\arabic{table}}